marcteys/Uduino/Readme.md

 #### Unity

-Download [uduino.unitypackage]() and import it in your current project or open this repository with Unity Editor.
+Download [uduino.unitypackage](https://github.com/marcteys/Uduino/raw/master/uduino_1.0.unitypackage) and import it in your current project or open this repository with Unity Editor.

 #### Arduino

 The `Arduino` folder of this repo contains the Ùniduino`library and examples for Arduino, it can be merged with your Arduino user folder.

-Uduino is based on [SerialCommand](https://github.com/scogswell/ArduinoSerialCommand) by [Steven Cogswell](https://github.com/scogswell/), released under GPL License.
+Uduino is partially based on [SerialCommand](https://github.com/scogswell/ArduinoSerialCommand) by [Steven Cogswell](https://github.com/scogswell/), released under GPL License.
 However this library is not needed to run Uduino.

 ## Examples